-- Prohibition of wastewater discharges into the watershed - · Erosion and sediment control guidelines for new development in the watershed - Required "set aside" of undeveloped land in the watershed - Required purchase of at least 1,500 additional acres in the watershed by CAW - Active management of the 9,433 acres of CAW-owned lands within the watershed and allowances for low-non-impact public and recreational uses - · Expanded water quality monitoring
+- Prohibition of wastewater discharges into the watershed - Erosion and sediment control guidelines for new development in the watershed - Required "set aside" of undeveloped land in the watershed - Required purchase of at least 1,500 additional acres in the watershed by CAW - Active management of the 10,220 acres of CAW-owned lands within the watershed and allowances for low-non-impact public and recreational uses - Expanded water quality monitoring

-To date, CAW has worked with several regulatory and governmental entities to begin addressing all of the above strategies, including work with Pulaski County Government on the final component, "The Lake Maumelle Land Use Study."
-The land-use plan will fulfill the required implementation milestones identified in the 2007 Watershed Management Plan.
+To date, CAW has worked with several regulatory and governmental entities to address all of the above strategies, including work with Pulaski County Government on the final component, the Lake Maumelle Watershed Zoning Code.
+The Zoning Code, adopted in 2013, will implement the strategy of requiring the "set aside" of undeveloped land, as identified in the 2007 Watershed Management Plan.

-Underscoring the importance of protecting our sources, CAW has dedicated a budget of over \$1 million to the Watershed Management Program in 2012.
+Underscoring the importance of protecting our sources, CAW dedicated a budget of over \$2 million to the Watershed Management Program in 2013.

-A primary objective of the Lake Maumelle Watershed Management Plan is to ensure that as land development occurs it is in a manner that maintains the high water quality of Lake Maumelle, protects our drinking water, and ensures the continued viability of the lake as our primary water source for generations to come.
+A primary objective of the Lake Maumelle Watershed Management Plan is to ensure that as land development occurs, it is in a manner that maintains the high water quality of Lake Maumelle, protects our drinking water, and ensures the continued viability of the lake as our primary water source for generations to come.